Record office policies and deposits

 Accruals are separately accessioned, catalogued and integrated into the existing catalogue structure, both in manual lists and in CALM.

-A record of all interventive conservation treatments is entered into CALM and, where possible, linked with the item level catalogue description.
-Where no item level description exists, a conservation record is created from scratch.
+A record of all interventive conservation treatments is maintained.
 The condition before treatment is recorded along with details of treatments undertaken.

-Records held by North Yorkshire County Record Office may be subject to certain access restrictions or closure periods.
+Records held by the Record Office may be subject to certain access restrictions or closure periods.
 These may be determined by data protection legislation, guidance from The National Archives and the Information Commissioner’s Office or imposed by the depositor.
-The County Council’s Information Governance Team also offers advice.
-Further guidance can be found in North Yorkshire County Record Offices Statement on Access to Restricted Records.
+The Council’s Information Governance Team also offers advice.
+Further guidance can be found in our Guidelines for Access to Restricted Records.

 Users are made aware of restrictions through the online and hard copy catalogues.
 Staff follow set procedures when advising users of the steps necessary to gain access to particular classes of restricted records.

-North Yorkshire County Record Office aims to maintain up to date information on the location of collections in its care.
-A tripartite requisition slip records details of documents removed from their usual storage location.
+We aim to maintain up-to-date information on the location of collections in our care.
+A tripartite request slip records details of documents removed from their usual storage location.
 Once documents are returned to store, slips are matched up and details recorded electronically.

 Manual forms are used to record items that have been temporarily withdrawn.
 Forms are countersigned by the person making the withdrawal or their authorised agent.
 The forms are filed and later marked to indicate the return of the item.
 From 2016, this information has also been recorded on a withdrawals’ spreadsheet.
 A tally slip is inserted in the box in place of the withdrawn document.